Shadow Work and Hauntings from WithinApr 07, 2022

 Sometimes, when a person seems to be haunted and have trouble with dark spirits, it is not external spirits around them that are causing problems, but shadows in their own mind, created from shame or repressed essence of their own soul, screaming to be heard.
 A thought form is an energy that has been given life through constant obsession and focus.
 The more energy you give to something, the stronger it gets, and sometimes the thoughts that we obsess about end up taking a life of their own and become a voice that haunts us and plagues us from the shadow of our mind.
 Thought forms can even project from the subconscious mind and torment their victim, seeming like an external entity.

-Many of the sides that people hide are merely parts of their personality that they are ashamed of, usually parts of their conscious that they have been told are wrong and bad.
+Many of the sides that people hide are merely parts of their personality that they are ashamed of, usually, parts of their consciousness that they have been told are wrong and bad.
 This can manifest in a very interesting inner problem.
 Sides of ourselves that, in the past, had been nothing more than whispers in the backs of our minds, end up becoming malicious thought forms.
-Thought forms carry out the will of the beliefs that originally created them, which unfortunately, in this case, is usually one caused the conscious mind anguish.
+Thought forms carry out the will of the beliefs that originally created them, which, unfortunately, in this case, is usually caused by the conscious mind's anguish.
 I have seen many hauntings in which the spirit in question is nothing more than a projection from the individual’s subconscious.
 We call this type of powerful thought form an Internal Haunting, and it is incredibly destructive and challenging to deal with.

 The turning point came when the sufferer came to believe they were a good and worthy person.
 Malevolent inner thoughts convince us to give up our power; they try to program us to believe that we deserve to be tortured, that we deserve to be punished.
 Even if we do not consciously believe those things, the thoughts can still hold sway; in fact, the more hidden thought creates the more powerful thought form.
 Like with most hauntings, once the individual realizes their worth and claims their own spiritual power, they are able to remove the harmful energies and free themselves from the pain it caused.